Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Formal completion at a central character

 and from there one would never get any $r$ in the picture.
 Therefore we proceed more subtly, first we formally complete with respect to $(\sigma,r)$ and only then we forget the $\C^\times$-actions.
+For $\sigma \in \mf t_r$, Theorem \ref{thm:2.5}.a implies